 Keep an open mind.
 Photos aren’t always representative of what the house really looks like.

 Don’t always believe the description and read between the lines.
 ‘Ready to put your decorator touch on it’ means it needs a lot of work.
 And ‘Tuxedo dream home for under 500K’ may not be exactly in Tuxedo.

-Remember that the asking price is very different than the sale price.
-In a hot market like we have seen in Winnipeg, homes were selling higher than listing price. teamHUMNISKI can find any sold prices (if they sold on MLS).
+Remember that the asking price is very different from the sale price.
+In a hot market like we have seen in Winnipeg, homes were selling higher than listing price. teamHUMNISKI can find any sold prices (if they are sold on MLS).
 It doesn’t matter what somebody lists for in a neighborhood, it is what it sells for that matters.